dharmafly/noodle/README.md

 First clone this repository (`git clone git@github.com:dharmafly/dharmafly-docs.git`) and switch to this branch (`git checkout gh-pages`.)

-You should make your changes within `gh-pages`.
+You should make your changes within `gh-pages` as this branch contains example posts that will enable you to test your changes.

 Once pushed to this branch (`git push origin gh-pages`), Github will automatically regenerate the [Dharmafly Docs project website] (http://dharmafly.github.com/dharmafly-docs/).

+The `master` branch contains an empty instance of Dharmafly Docs.
+You will need to update this branch, to allow other projects to update, or create new instances.

 To update the [`master` branch] (https://github.com/dharmafly/dharmafly-docs), switch to the master branch (`git checkout master`), then pull the changes made in this branch (`git pull origin gh-pages`).
 This may result in a merge conflict with the `README.md` (as the content on the `master` branch is different to this README).
 The temporary fix for this is to copy the current `master` README from https://github.com/dharmafly/dharmafly-docs/blob/master/README.md and then `add`, `commit` and `push`.